 About the time H1 ended, something extraordinary happened: after over 30ky of a net positive water balance in the region, Lake Bonneville started to dry up at an unprecedented rate.
 There is nothing anywhere else in the Bonneville records to compare with what occurred at the end of the Provo level.
-In a few hundred years, this massive lake dropped over 150m in level, total freefall, and then it stopped, ... and here is the problem: aside from the Younger Dryas blip and smaller fluctuations, the level has remained essentially unchanged for almost 15ky.
+Over a period of less than a thousand years, this massive lake dropped over 150m in level, total freefall, and then it stopped, ... and here is the problem: aside from the Younger Dryas blip and smaller fluctuations, the level has remained essentially unchanged for almost 15ky.
 By all rights, the shallow puddle of the Great Salt Lake should have dried up several times over.
-Other lakes in the Great Basin fell in level over the same general period and then more or less stabilized, but the data for Lake Bonneville is discrete in nature, or colloquially, like someone closed a valve, shutting off the water one day and then much later just opened the valve again.
+Other lakes in the Great Basin fell in level over the same general period and then more or less stabilized, but the data for Lake Bonneville is discrete in nature, or colloquially, like someone threw a switch or closed a valve, shutting off the water one day and then much later just turned it back on.